IT debt = Eternal burden ?

 legacy technology migrations

-The obsolete technologies that make up a large portion of IT debt are often very heavily used.
-It is complex to get rid of it :
+Obsolete technologies, which make up a large portion of IT debt, are often heavily used.
+It is difficult to dispose of them :

-• For databases, their strong history is the source of countless dependencies.
+• For databases, their high age is the source of countless dependencies.

-• For the data visualization layer, the intelligence is often sedimented in considerable proportions, which makes migration projects often hazardous.
+• For the data visualization layer, intelligence has often sedimented in considerable proportions, which makes migration projects often risky.

-By relying on the hyper granularity of {openAudit} analyses, we have developed migration engines allowing us to make very effective “moves to Cloud”, with a minimum of regression, whether for certain databases, or for certain data visualization technologies.
+By leveraging the hyper-granularity of {openAudit} analyses, we have developed migration engines that enable highly efficient “moves to Cloud” with minimal regression, whether for certain databases or for certain data visualization technologies.

 Conclusion

-IT debt is a burden accumulated due to a number of small, very legitimate negligences, or by the natural obsolescence of certain technologies.
+IT debt is a burden accumulated due to a number of small, but legitimate, oversights, or the natural obsolescence of certain technologies.

-It is expensive, because it requires continually untangling knots and surrounding yourself with increasingly rare skills.
+It is expensive because it requires constantly untangling knots and surrounding oneself with increasingly scarce skills.
 Above all, it prevents systems from being modernized.

-To reduce it, we believe that the implementation of automated processes is essential.
+To resolve this, we believe that the implementation of automated processes is essential.

-Automate, to share with everyone the understanding of the twists and turns of a system, automate the detection of what is not or no longer useful, and automate migrations to current technologies, often in the Cloud.
+Automate, to share with everyone the understanding of the intricacies of a system, automate the detection of what is no longer useful or no longer useful, and automate migrations to the latest technologies, often in the Cloud.

 Commentaires